smallsaucepan/geojson-equality-ts/README.md

 Check two valid geojson geometries for equality.

-This library is a fork of geojson-equality by Gagan Bansal (@gagan-bansal), ported to Typescript by Samir Shar (@solarissmoke).
+This library is a fork of geojson-equality by Gagan Bansal (@gagan-bansal), ported to Typescript by Samir Shah (@solarissmoke).
 Published and maintained going forward by James Beard (@smallsaucepan).

 ## Installation